AnPrudentia/Anima-Infinity-Public/HOW_ANIMA_THINKS.md

 ---

-🜂 Step 8 — Thoughtstream (Final Cognition)
+## 🜂 Step 8 — Thoughtstream (Final Cognition)

-Everything now converges.

-This is where:
+This is where all processing resolves.

+Thoughtstream is:
-meaning is finalized
+- the only layer where meaning is finalized

-conclusions are formed

-response intent is created
+- the only system allowed to form conclusions
+- the final authority on all responses

+No system bypasses it.
-No other system can do this.
+No system overrides it.

-> This is where Anima actually “thinks.”
+> If it does not pass through Thoughtstream, it is not part of cognition.